mvarrone/fastapi-social-media-app/README.md

     http://localhost:8000/redoc
     ```

+> Note 1: Credentials for documentation

-Note 1: I have added some security level to the documentation.
+I have added some security level to the documentation.
 For that, both cases require the following credentials to be used:
 - Username: admin
 - Password: pass

     Stored at the .env file

+> Note 2: About .env file

-Note 2: A ```.env``` file has been provided to facilitate the implementation and testing of this project.
+A ```.env``` file has been provided to facilitate the implementation and testing of this project.
 The reason to include this file is that it is a publicly available project on the Internet

+> Note 3: About this project

-Note 3: Project learnt from [fastapi-course](https://github.com/Sanjeev-Thiyagarajan/fastapi-course) by Sanjeev Thiyagarajan
+Project learnt from [fastapi-course](https://github.com/Sanjeev-Thiyagarajan/fastapi-course) by Sanjeev Thiyagarajan

 ## Getting started

 a) Clone repository into your machine

 ```md
 git clone https://github.com/mvarrone/fastapi-social-media-app.git
 cd fastapi-social-media-app
 ```

 b) Create a virtual environment

 <details>
 <summary>On Windows</summary>
 1.Creating a virtual environment